isabella232/help-7/gitbook/cmp/amazon-web-services/invite-existing-aws-account.md

 ### Why should I use the CMP for cost analytics when Amazon provides the AWS Cost Explorer?

 When you consolidate with the DoiT International billing organization, the [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) can only report on [blended rates and costs](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/con-bill-blended-rates.html#Blended_CB).
-However, the CMP's reporting and analytics features work directly with your non-blended cost data.
+On the other hand, the CMP's reporting and analytics features work directly with your non-blended cost data.

 If you have a dedicated billing account (i.e., non-consolidated), you can use the AWS Cost Explorer with un-blended costs.
 However, we still recommend that you refer to the CMP for a fully integrated reporting and analytics experience.